 Other users have found interesting uses for this feature.
 Sometimes there are situations where you have a bunch of local changes made to your working copy, and you'd like a collaborator to see them.
-Instead of running svn diff and sending a patch file (which won't capture tree changes), you can instead use svn copy to "upload" your working copy to a private area of the repository.
+Instead of running svn diff and sending a patch file (which won't capture tree changes, symlink changes or changes in properties), you can instead use svn copy to "upload" your working copy to a private area of the repository.
 Your collaborator can then either checkout a verbatim copy of your working copy, or use svn merge to receive your exact changes.